 Learn the Secrets of La Farm’s Sourdough

-(SOLD OUT – sign up on waiting list at the festival) Join us to learn how to make great sourdough bread from Master Baker Lionel Vatinet of LaFarm.
+Participants of this presentation learned how to make great sourdough bread from Master Baker Lionel Vatinet of LaFarm.
 Lionel is the founder and head baker of the renowned La Farm Bakery in Cary, North Carolina.
 Recognized by the James Beard Foundation as a semifinalist for “Outstanding Baker” in 2015, 2016, and 2017, Lionel has been one of the foremost forces in American artisanal bread baking for the past 25 years, and USA Today just named La Farm one of the top 10 artisanal bakeries in North America.

 Is Fermentation Safe?